BuilderOSS/nouns-builder/apps/web/README.md

 ### Chain Environment

-Nouns Builder currently only supports two networks: `mainnet` and `goerli testnet`.
+Nouns Builder currently only supports two networks: `mainnet` and `sepolia testnet`.
 The environment variables indicated below dictate the network that the app interacts with.

 You can swap out the environment variables as defined below to run against mainnnet or testnet locally.